 After we were married, we saved our money for an amazing vacation.
 Once we had saved enough, we spent it all.

-We overpaid on our mortgage for the first 5 years to get enough equity (and eliminate PMI as early as we could) to take out a Home Equity Loan and remodel our outdated kitchen.
-Once we had enough equity, we used up (almost) all of it.
+We overpaid on our mortgage for the first 5 years.
+We needed enough equity to eliminate PMI ASAP and to take out a Home Equity Loan.
+One of the biggest pains was our outdated kitchen.
+Once we had enough equity, we used up (almost) all of it to remodel the kitchen.

 I always had a little voice in the back of my head that told me I didn’t really need to devote extra work to saving for retirement.
 “A couple thousand in the IRA this year, skip a few years, no big deal!”
-“I’ve got plenty of time!”
+“I’ve got plenty of time!”.
 “I don’t need to save above the work contribution for my 401k, I can use that extra money now on things I need.”
-“I’ll actually save money for retirement when I grow up, when I’m a bit older.”
+“We can save money for retirement when we grow up, when we’re a bit older.”

 I could use those excuses for the rest of my life..
-I wish I had gotten serious 10 years ago…. even 5 years ago we would have shaved YEARS off of our timeline.. this blog could be called Millionaires by 2026 if I had spent the last 5 years maximizing my 401k and ROTH IRAs.
+Think of where we could be if we had gotten serious 10 years ago.
+Even 5 years ago we would have shaved YEARS off of our timeline.
+This blog could be called Millionaires by 2026 if I had spent the last 5 years maximizing my 401k and ROTH IRAs.

 I am committed to looking back in 5 years time and saying “Wow, thank goodness we decided to prioritize our savings.”
 My next few posts will cover some of the specifics of what we have, what we want, and how we plan to get there.
 I hope you’ll join us on our journey to achieve Millionaire status by 2030; the clock is ticking – 4,375 days to go.